 Intrigued?
 Check out why and how in this article.

 Many different bird species eat crushed eggshells.
 They provide calcium to nesting females and are used as grit in the food-digesting process in the gizzards of seed- and insect-eating birds.
 Follow these instructions to make them safe before placing them outside in your yard.

-5. Leave oven open after using to warm air temperature
+5. Leave your oven open after using

 6. Get a reusable coffee filter

 If you’re a coffee drinker, make your morning cup of joe more green by purchasing a reusable coffee filter instead of throwing one out every morning.
 The CoffeeSock is made out of certified organic cotton, can last for over a year, and is compostable.

 I used to be a Keurig die-hard.
 Then I realized: 1. how wasteful they are and 2. how bad they taste compared to freshly ground beans.

 To solve both of those problems, I got some reusable coffee pods that I put my own freshly ground coffee into and still use in my Keurig.
 Here are some to try – make sure whatever kind you buy is compatible with the Keurig model that you have.